Assertive Move on Worker in Newport

 • Ideal experience for future Housing Officer or Homelessness Prevention roles

-Assertive Move on Worker employer: Ribble Education
+Assertive Move on Worker in Newport employer: Ribble Education

 Newport City Council is an exceptional employer, offering a supportive work culture that prioritises making a meaningful impact in the community.
 As an Assertive Move On Worker, you will benefit from professional development opportunities while working alongside dedicated colleagues in a role that directly contributes to homelessness prevention.
 Located in the heart of Newport, the Central Library Museum provides a vibrant setting for collaboration and outreach, ensuring that your efforts lead to positive change for individuals in need.